Quality standard

 Denominator – the number of children and young people receiving treatment for depression.

-Data source: Local data collection.
+Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example from patient records.
 For CAMHS (Child and Adolescent Mental Health Services), data on outcomes are collected in the NHS Digital Child and Adolescent Mental Health Services secondary uses data set with Mental Health Services Data Set (MHSDS).
 Routine outcome monitoring is part of the NHS England Children and young people's improving access to psychological therapies (IAPT) project.

 What the quality statement means for different audiences